luisgizirian/augmented-driving/README.md

 We want to show what an automated driving computer sees at any time and how it reacts.
 This understanding will bridge the gap between delegating man-to-machine driving task, accelerating adoption of self driving technologies.

+### Intended Objectives
+* Improve driving experience by reducing stress and focusing easily on the task
+* Facilitate and fasten self driving adoption by building trust
+* Use existing car park for rapid market reach out

 Self driving is a nice entry point for EV (Electric Vehicles).
 Rapid adoption is key for our evolution and continuity.
 We can use the millions of cars already deployed in our favor to develop trust on the underlying tech, easing a quicker transition to a healthier way of transporting ourselves, while bringing associated costs down quickly.

 The driver will become augmented by real time information coming from different sources that will be perceived and then fed to her.
 By becoming enhanced, less stress will allow to dedicate more energy to the task at hand.